Childminding as a Career

 "a person who looks after 1 or more children under the age of 12, for more than 2 hours per day, on domestic premises, for reward" - (Children (NI) Order 1995)

-Registered Childminders are self employed daycare providers who work in their own home to provide care and education for other peoples children within a family setting.
-Unlike nannies and au pairs, they are inspected and registered by Social Services on a regular basis.
+- Registered Childminders are self employed daycare providers who work in their own home to provide care and education for other peoples children within a family setting.
+They are inspected and registered by Social Services on a regular basis.

 - Registered Childminders may be registered to care for up to 6 children between the ages of 0 - 12 years of age (including their own children)